Table of Contents

 3.1.3 Pressure Reduction and Metering System

-Pressure reduction units are installed on the gas distribution network to regulate the gas pressure to a level that can be handled by the downstream distribution pipeline, inline components and gas consumers.
-There is a gas meter installed within the PRMS skid to measure the quantity of gas flowing through the equipment.
+Pressure reduction units are installed on the gas distribution network to regulate the gas pressure to a level that the downstream distribution pipeline, inline components, and gas consumers can handle.
+A gas meter is installed within the PRMS skid to measure the quantity of gas flowing through the equipment.

 Figure 3: Installed Pressure Reduction and Metering Skid